HCL-TECH-SOFTWARE/connections-doc/source/admin/overview/i_ovr_r_whats_new.md

 -   **Download** Connections 8.0 from the [HCL Software License & Download portal](https://hclsoftware.flexnetoperations.com), and Component Pack 8 from [Harbor](https://hclcr.io/harbor/projects/15/repositories).

-**Attention:** Connections customers are given a transition period to upgrade their customization for the Connections 7.0 user interface \(UI\) to the new Connections 8.0 UI.
+**Attention:** Connections customers are given a transition period to prepare for the new Connections 8.0 user experience.
 During the transition period, no defect fixes or enhancements will be made to the Connections 7.0 UI.
 Customers must plan to transition to the Connections 8.0 UI by HCL Connections 8.0 CR2.
 To switch to the 8.0 experience, see [Enabling the Connections 8.0 user experience](../migrate/enabling_cnx8_ux.md).

 ## What's New in HCL Connections 8.0 and Component Pack 8 {#section_hgz_3dy_clb .section}